ziiqoos/ZiiQoOS/README.md

 ### Hi there 👋, I'm Ahmed-Zakaria
 ### ✨&nbsp; About Me

-- A Full Stack Engineer with 3+ years of experience in developing production-grade Web and Mobile applications in agile environments.
+- Full Stack Engineer with 3+ years of experience in developing production-grade Web and Mobile applications in agile environments.

 ### 🛠️&nbsp; Languages & Tools